matt5834/course-in-a-box/modules/harmony/_posts/2000-01-01-approaching.markdown

 ##Controlling Dissonance
 We want to stress that dissonances (or clashes) are not necessarily bad.
 In order to give our music a sense of movement we need to hear dissonant notes *resolving* from dissonance to consonance.
 Controlling these resolutions is the goal for our young composers!

+#Preliminary Activities for Students
+Here is a simple activity that can help students experience Harmony Rule 1.

+Use iPad apps like PlayPad, Garageband, Thumbjam or any other app that allows for melody performance.
+Or, use classroom instruments like the piano or Orff pitched percussion.
+**Student Directions:** (students should work in pairs) *Part 1*
+1. Working with a partner create and perform a short melody of 4 or 5 notes.
+2. Help your partner play another melody along with the first melody that uses ONLY consonant notes (skips).

+*Part 2*
+1. Create and perform another short melody.
+2. Working with your partner create a second melody that uses one dissonant note.
+Resolve the dissonance to a consonance on the very next note.

+Now let's do this in Noteflight!
 ##Add a 2nd Instrument to Your Piece
 1. Go to your composition and a second instrument to your piece.
 (Click on the first staff, go to the Staff Menu and select "Add Part Below Staff."
 2. Add notes only to your A section.